warmcat/libwebsockets/README.coding.md

 External Polling Loop support
 -----------------------------

+NOTE:  You should use v2.1 or later (or master) for external polling loop support.
+After v2.0 was released a problem was found meaning some internal APIs needed to be exposed to deal with connections that need service even without any new network activity.
+For normal poll() and libuv/ev loops, lws takes care of this internally but external polling loop needs it doing externally.
+Since we can't change the API on a released version that means you need to use v2.1 or later for this feature to work properly.

 **libwebsockets** maintains an internal `poll()` array for all of its sockets, but you can instead integrate the sockets into an external polling array.
 That's needed if **libwebsockets** will